Ronaldvr/ProFTPd-Admin-SQLite/README.md

 ## Installation

+NOTE: Work in Progress!

+Install docker
+copy
+docker_compose.yml
+.env
+config\cofig.php
+config\proftpd.conf
+config\modules.conf
+config\sql.conf

+for your preferred database backend to a local folder and adapt to your needs.

+run docker compose up

+(and re-adjust the configs according to the errormessages you get :-)

+until you have a running ftp server

+enjoy!

 **Note:**
 Please use, if available, a secured connection to your webserver via `https`.
 You can do this by your webserver configurations or simple set in the